Juliop1980/deep-encode/src/NN/README.md

 - Plot data into graphs and calculate the convex hull in order to see how one resolution outperforms the other at a certain bitrate.
 - Build the encodding ladder following Netflix´s bitrate ranges, the best setting for every bitrate range.

+Note:
+The instructions are written for Linux, specifically Ubuntu 20.04.3 LTS

 ### Development
 The scripts are currently under development.
 The development is done using *Python 3.9.9*.
 The rest of the requirements can be found in the [requirements file (requirements.txt)](requirements.txt).